 As a reminder, we call on several names from the list of those who've submitted a performer request during each Saturday Workshop session.
 So if you've submitted a request, please be ready to go if called on.

-If you're not called, and you're enrolled in a month of class or more - your name will remain on the list until you're called on.
-You do not need to submit your performer request form again (unless you'd like to change the title / author or the piece you're working on!).
+If you're not called, your name will remain on the list until you're called on (we'll prioritize your work the following Saturday if you don't get up the first Saturday after you sign up!)
+You do not need to submit your performer request form again unless you'd like to change the title / author or the piece you're working on!

 Thanks for taking the time to prepare thoroughly!